PIMRL: Physics-Informed Multi-Scale Recurrent Learning for Burst-Sampled Spatiotemporal Dynamics: Experiments

+\textbf{2D Burgers Equation.} Figure \ref{results}(a) demonstrates that only PeRCNN and our framework attain satisfactory post-training results on micro-scale data, while other baselines fail to capture physical changes.
+In the blue-boxed regions, PeRCNN shows significant long-term forecast errors compared to PIMRL's sustained accuracy.
+Corresponding quantitative improvements in RMSE and MAE are documented in Table \ref{tab:model_performance}, with PeRCNN's divergence further confirmed at the final time step.

+\textbf{2D FitzHugh-Nagumo Equation.} In Figure \ref{results}(b), the purely data-driven method fails to achieve its original performance on this relatively small dataset.
+Quantitatively, our model outperforms the best existing model by at least 10\%.
+Additionally, Table \ref{tab:model_performance} shows that while the RMSE and other metric curves of our model and PeRCNN are similar, our model consistently achieves better results.

-\textbf{2D Gray-Scott Equation.} As shown in the left part of Figure \ref{results}(d), only PIMRL effectively carried out long-term predictions, showcasing a clear demonstration of the cumulative errors of PeRCNN in this case.
-The model exhibited significant deviations from ground truth values over extended periods, highlighting its limitations in capturing long-term variations.
-Among the other models, FNO-Coarse exhibited the best performance.
-It is evident that FNO performed poorly in the absence of physically informed embeddings, particularly with small time stepping.
-In this case, Table \ref{tab:model_performance} further validates the superior performance of PIMRL with both RMSE and MAE showing an improvement of over 70\%, and the HCT similarity of PIMRL still at 0.99 at the final prediction step.
-This underscores the effectiveness of the PIMRL framework in enhancing predictive accuracy and maintaining consistency in the predictions throughout the forecasting process.
-Such robust performance metrics highlight the potential of PIMRL in addressing complex data-driven challenges.
+\textbf{2D Gray-Scott Equation.} As shown in the left part of Figure \ref{results}(c), only PIMRL effectively carried out long-term predictions, showcasing a clear demonstration of the cumulative errors of PeRCNN in this case.
+In this case, Table \ref{tab:model_performance} further validates the superior performance of PIMRL with both RMSE and MAE showing an improvement of over 70\%, and the HCT similarity of PIMRL at 0.99 at the final prediction step.
+This highlights the effectiveness of PIMRL in improving predictive accuracy and consistency throughout forecasting, demonstrating its potential for tackling complex challenges.

-\textbf{3D Gray-Scott Equation.} As shown on the right side of Figure \ref{results}(e), the predictions under our framework closely align with the ground truth.
+\textbf{3D Gray-Scott Equation.} As shown on the right side of Figure \ref{fig:3d}, the predictions under our framework closely align with the ground truth.
 Through box plots and error evolution graphs, it is evident that PeRCNN, as the best-performing model among the baselines in our study, outperformed the other models lacking physical knowledge embeddings, especially when compared to FNO trained on the same dataset.
 In quantitative analysis of Table \ref{tab:model_performance}, the improvements are also significant, not only in the overall evaluation metrics of RMSE and MAE in 28.4\% and 80.6\% but also in the substantial growth of the HCT in 43.4\%.